dekoza/mtgpl/M14_Rulebook.rst

         permanent they're on is on the battlefield.
 Once a triggered ability triggers or an activated ability is activated, it will resolve unless it's countered; it doesn't matter what happens to the source of the ability once the ability goes on the stack.
-See :ref:`Activated Abilities <sec-activated-abilities>` [on page 12].
+See :ref:`Activated Abilities` [on page 12].

     Activate
         You activate an activated ability by putting it on the stack.
 You activate an ability just as you cast a spell: announce it, choose its targets, and pay its activation cost.
-See :ref:`Activated Abilities <sec-activated-abilities>` [on page 12].
+See :ref:`Activated Abilities` [on page 12].

     Activated ability
         One of the three kinds of abilities a permanent can have.
 An activated ability is always written in the form "cost: effect."
-See :ref:`Abilities <sec-abilities>` [on page 12].
+See :ref:`Abilities` [on page 12].

     Active player
         The player whose turn it is.
 The active player always gets the first